-Many features of this Bosch Madrid painting are indeed conventional, starting with its triptych format.9 Visual attention focuses on the foreground Madonna and Child, who sit at the right side of the central panel, separated visually by a bare branch that scarcely supports the roof of this humble, ramshackle stable.
+Many features of this Bosch Madrid painting are indeed conventional, starting with its triptych format.
+Visual attention focuses on the foreground Madonna and Child, who sit at the right side of the central panel, separated visually by a bare branch that scarcely supports the roof of this humble, ramshackle stable.
 This isolated holy pair of figures forms the object of devotion for the Magi, who advance from the left edge, leading the viewer's eye readily to the Madonna and Child.
-On her lap, against a dark blue mantle, suggestive of her future state of mourning, the Magi's true object of devotion, the Christ Child, sits upon a bright white sheet, not only a swaddling cloth but also an anticipation of the eventual funeral shroud of the Deposition, the very relic that would come to be known as the Shroud of Turin.10 held by an ominous figure in the doorway of the stable (identified by Brand Philip as the Antichrist), also features a row of demonic figures, including apes and birds.
+On her lap, against a dark blue mantle, suggestive of her future state of mourning, the Magi's true object of devotion, the Christ Child, sits upon a bright white sheet, not only a swaddling cloth but also an anticipation of the eventual funeral shroud of the Deposition, the very relic that would come to be known as the Shroud of Turin.

+Bosch deliberately makes the holy figures of his Prado Epiphany less pretty and more distinctly ordinary as humans.
+In contrast to the courtly markers of heaven in figure in the doorway of the stable (identified by Brand Philip as the Antichrist), also features a row of demonic figures, including apes and birds.
 Another item in the hand of Bosch's black Magus echoes this same imagery: atop an orb in his hand a golden bird with a red fruit perches above an unidentified scene, presumably also typological, of offerings by a trio of soldiers before a king.
 The robe hem of the black Magus reveals ornament trim with hybrid monsters, birds with human heads, and even more large fruit.
 These monstrous hybrids were understood to live at the farthest margins of the known world, emblems of the uncivilized and strange, as Strickland elucidates.